 Creating and managing an implementation plan is a huge responsibility, and one that requires diligence, patience and great organizational skills.

-When it comes to an implementation plan, there are many ways to make one that’s best suited for your team.
-With ProjectManager.com, you get access to both agile and waterfall planning so you can plan in sprints for large or small projects, track issues and collaborate easily.
+When it comes to a project implementation plan, there are many ways to make one that’s best suited for your team.
+With ProjectManager, you get access to both agile and waterfall planning so you can plan in sprints for large or small projects, track issues and collaborate easily.
 Try kanban boards for managing backlogs or for making workflows in departments.

 Switching up the activities after a milestone meeting with stakeholders?
-You can easily add new tasks, set due dates, and track how far along your team is on their current activities.
+You can easily update your implementation plan with our software features.
+Add new tasks, set due dates, and track how far along your team is on their current activities.

 Implementation plans are the backbone of an organization’s strategic overall plan.
-With ProjectManager.com, give your organization the software they need to gain insight into all resources needed, view activities on their lists and collaborate with ease.
+With ProjectManager, give your organization the project management software they need to gain insight into all resources needed, view activities on their lists and collaborate with ease.
 Sign up for our free 30-day trial today.